 Former Undergraduate Student Testimonials

 I graduated from SDSU with a degree in English in 2011.
 I absolutely loved my time as an undergraduate student at SDSU, and I would not change a thing about my experience.
 My professors were passionate and inspiring individuals who truly changed my life.
 I had no intention of going to law school, but my advisor told me he thought my skills in writing and analysis would carry over well into the legal field.
 The more I looked into the legal profession, the more excited I became.
 I attended law school at the University of South Dakota, graduating with a J.D. in 2015.
 My background in English set me apart in that it gave me the skills to write effective legal documents and the ability to analyze various legal arguments.
-Since graduating law school and passing the South Dakota bar exam I have held different positions.
+Since graduating from law school and passing the South Dakota bar exam I have held different positions.
 Initially, my husband and I created and operated our own private law firm.
 From there, I worked for Brookings County as a Deputy State’s Attorney where my primary role was to prosecute criminal cases.
 Currently, I am a law instructor at SDSU teaching courses in business law, criminal law, real estate and construction law.
 I absolutely love what I do and I am incredibly grateful for the foundation the SDSU English Department provided me.

 Where do I start?
 My experiences in the English Department at South Dakota State University set me up for a lifetime of success.
-Skills I learned in school have helped me in nearly every aspect of my career as a copywriter and editor.
+The skills I learned in school have helped me in nearly every aspect of my career as a copywriter and editor.
 The more I live and learn, the more I realize what I can trace back to my foundation at State.
 Strong research and critical thinking skills taught me to read any piece of information, extrapolate salient points and create informative content that anyone can understand.
 Technical Writing and a handful of other courses (Visual Rhetoric comes to mind) taught me the value of concise, engaging language, whether you're writing an email to a client or coming up with headlines.
 I went from getting my B.A. at SDSU to writing articles for a handful of magazines to owning my own freelance copywriting business.
 It was a fairly straight shot, thanks to my solid start.
 Also, the SDSU English Department fosters a sense of community and passion for language that has followed me.
 SDSU profs and fellow students ignited a spark when I was a student that still fans the flames of my writing life.

 First, what an honor to be able to help support you.
 You meant so much to my development in college and I could never thank you enough for being there for me.
 I hope this will help repay that gratitude, no matter how minutely.